brian-naughton/the-echo-chamber/reflections/on-being-first.md

 ## The Claim in Context

-"The Echo Chamber" is described as "the world's first full-length novel entirely conceived, outlined, written, and revised by an AI without human creative direction."
+"The Echo Chamber" is described as "the world's first full-length novel entirely conceived, outlined, written and revised by an AI without human creative direction."
 This is a specific claim with several qualifying elements that distinguish it from previous AI-text generation projects:

 1. **Full-length novel** (45,000 words with coherent narrative structure)
 2. **Entirely conceived by the AI** (not following a human-provided concept)